Vinicius-Santoro/42-formation-lvl1-3.printf/README.md

 ### _Project 3: get_next_line - Third project for the formation of software engineers at school 42 São Paulo._

-- This project consists in recreating a printf function from the <stdio.h> library.
+- This project consists of recreating a printf function from the <stdio.h> library.

 <h1></h1>